 Overall, El Centro is committed to the cultural, social, academic, and emotional experience of students.
 The department and its programs value the students and their families at UNM.
 The work of El Centro has touched the lives of many people in the state.
 From mentoring, recruitment efforts, cultural programming, civic engagement, advocacy, student internships, professional development and emergency scholarships emergency scholarships.
 El Centro is instrumental to student access and success by building strategic partnerships and supporting the development of new leaders for the future of the Latino/Hispano community.
 Our priorities are student advocacy, to provide excellent, relevant and meaningful programs and services, and to educate the campus community of the diverse issues that affect Latino/Hispano students attending or wishing to attend UNM.

-Research demonstrates that when students have holistic programming, services and advocacy such as El Centro, they fare better in their academics and the campus climate is better for all students (Brown, 2008).
-The success of El Centro’s endeavors is evidenced by the hundreds of alumni, many of them still advocating for El Centro’s work and socially engaged in their professional and personal lives.
-El Centro’s student mentorship and leadership models encourage students to challenge themselves while providing experiential learning opportunities.
-These initiatives are being replicated by various universities, colleges, schools districts, and community agencies, locally and nationally.
+Research demonstrates that when students have holistic programming, services and advocacy such as El Centro, they fare better in their academics.
+The success of El Centro’s endeavors is evidenced by the hundreds of alumni, many of whom still advocate for El Centro’s vision, which is to cultivate positive change through education and culture. (c/s)